Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 You must appear in person to:

-- Submit application
+- Submit the application

-- Pay fee
+- Pay the fee

 Can I renew in a different county?

-What if I’m denied renewal?
+What if I’m denied?

 Rare, but possible reasons:

-- New disqualifying conviction since last application
+- New criminal conviction since your last application

 - Outstanding warrant